-This is an important measure.
-You have to know how many proposals are going out and how much each one is asking.
-You also need to ensure they meet your quality standard.
-The closest thing to a tangible product that a sales department has is the proposal that gets presented.
-In manufacturing, companies always know exactly how many products are produced and they would be certain that each one met quality standards.
-Your business should be no different.
+It's important to know how many recommendations are going out and how much each one is asking for.
+They need to meet your quality standards.
+The closest thing to a tangible product that a sales department has is the recommendations that are presented.

-It’s important that we track the business booked since it leads to revenue.
-Salespeople need to see that while we are looking at the process, we are also measuring the outcome of that process - which is, of course, the business written.
+Obviously, it’s important to track the business booked since it leads to revenue.
+Salespeople need to see that while we are looking at the process, we are also measuring the outcome of that process - which is the business written.

-Both salespeople and sales managers can sometimes have a false sense of pending.
-It is best to train salespeople to focus on and put the most stock in the business pending that is less than 30 days old.
-The likelihood of a deal closing goes down fast after 30 days.
-The real-world approach is to simply focus on your current pending.
+Both salespeople and sales managers can sometimes have a false sense of pending business.
+It is best to train salespeople to put the most stock in the business pending that is less than 30 days old.
+The percentage of pending that closes after 30 days is slim compared to the new pending.
+When projecting revenue, the real-world approach is to simply focus on your current pending.
 If the older stuff comes through, consider it a bonus.